Useful info you won't find anywhere else

 Online gambling is largely unregulated.
 That means the casinos generally don't answer to anyone.
 If you have a problem with a casino (like you think they were cheating, or they won't pay you, for example), then you're usually out of luck.

 That's why the most important thing in playing online is to pick a good casino.
-Good casinos offer fair games and consistent payouts because that way they'll get both repeat customers and good word-of-mouth from satisfied customers.
+The good ones know they make more money with fair games and consistent payouts, because that ensures repeat customers and good word-of-mouth referrals.
 It's no coincidence that the most successful online casinos are the ones that focus on their customers.
 Bovada is one of those.

 But some casinos aren't so smart.
 The stupidest ones actually rig the games, promptly get blacklisted at sites like Casinomeister, and then their business dries up.
 (It's pretty easy for gambling mathematicians like the Wizard of Odds to determine whether a casino is cheating.)